-- If your rent is unpaid for one month, you will get the late fee, but not likely evicted.
+- If your rent is unpaid for one month, you will get charged a late fee, but you probably won’t be evicted.

 - Utilities usually cannot be turned off unless there are several months in a row of failed payments.

-- Your internet connection probably will take a month or two of failed payments before your ISP shuts it off.
+- Your internet connection probably will take a month or two of failed payments before your service provider shuts it off.

-- If your cell phone bill is unpaid, your provider most likely will shut it down within a few days.
+- If your cell phone bill is unpaid, your provider most likely will shut off your phone within a few days.

-- Missing a credit card payment will not automatically put you in default, but it has a high interest rate and late fee.
-Plus this can really hurt your credit.
-The same goes for your car loan.
+- Missing a credit card payment will not automatically put you in default, but you have a high interest rate and a late fee to deal with.
+Plus missing a credit card payment can really hurt your credit.
+This also applies to your car loan.

 - Missing a payment on your car insurance might void your policy.
-If you lose your insurance, you can no longer legally drive to work.
+And if you lose your insurance, you can no longer legally drive to work.

 This priority will shift a lot if you are facing multiple months of being behind on your bills.
 For example, if you are under direct threat of eviction, rent might jump near the top of the list.